Code-Institute-Submissions/Trash-Tournaments/README.md

 + ### Existing Features

-    The header, footer and modal remain the same across pages to maintain a consistent style.
+    The header, footer and modal remain the same across all pages to maintain a consistent style.

     Included in the **header** is: